DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 ## Custom Certificate

 The metering service is provided with an HTTPS secured protocol.
-The default certificate is compliant with the ODM Docker images https://github.com/ODMDev/odm-ondocker If you want to provide your own certificate, you can provide a secret using the customization.securitySecretRef parameter with the server.crt certificate and the server.key private key files.
+The default certificate is compliant with the ODM Docker images https://github.com/ODMDev/odm-ondocker If you want to provide your own certificate, create a secret that encapsulates the server.crt certificate and the server.key private key files, and then set the `customization.securitySecretRef` parameter with this secret.

 For example :